Find out more about Coronavirus

 We will ensure that volunteers feel part of the Council structure by enabling them to contribute to our ongoing development.
 We will have systems in place to involve volunteers in staff information sessions, and regular supervision.

 The Council does not aim to introduce volunteers to replace paid staff.
-It expects that staff at all levels will work positively with any volunteers and where appropriate, will actively seek to involve them in their work.
+It expects that staff at all levels will work positively with all volunteers and where appropriate, will actively seek to involve them in our work.

 The Council acknowledges that volunteers require satisfying work and personal development and will seek to help volunteers meet these needs, as well as providing training for them to do their role effectively.